lseper/blog/_posts/mariokart-tournaments.md

 - **You need a power of 2 to have a perfectly fair tournament**

-This is where a lesser used elimination style bracket comes into play - [Ladder Elimination](https://en.wikipedia.org/wiki/Ladder_tournament).
+This is where a lesser used elimination style bracket comes into play - [**Ladder Elimination**](https://en.wikipedia.org/wiki/Ladder_tournament).
 The philosophy is simple: Rank the contestants from best to worst, then have the worst contestants play each other.
 The winner moves on to play the next lowest ranked player in the ladder, and so on until the number one ranked player plays whomever is left standing in the championship match.

 This shines exceedingly well with a 4v4 matchup style.
 Given our example Swiss seeding round we did above, we can show what the elimination stage would be like using Ladder Elimination: